ibm-cloud-docs/vpc/storage_overview.md

 All profiles of {{site.data.keyword.bm_is_short}} provide one 0.96 TB SATA M.2 mirrored SSD as the boot disk.
 Profile `bx2d-metal-96x384` provides an extra set of NVMe (Non-Volatile Memory Express) U.2 solid-state drives (SSD) as secondary local storage.
 For more information, see the [Storage overview for Bare Metal Servers for VPC](/docs/vpc?topic=vpc-bare-metal-servers-storage).

+## {{site.data.keyword.cos_full_notm}}
+{: #intro-cos}

+{{site.data.keyword.cos_full}} is a web-scale platform that stores unstructured data.
+It provides reliability, security, availability, and disaster recovery without replication.
+Information that is stored in {{site.data.keyword.cos_short}} is encrypted and dispersed across multiple geographic locations.
+It is accessible through the {{site.data.keyword.cloud}} console, {{site.data.keyword.cos_full_notm}} CLI, and API.
+For more information, see [About IBM Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage).

+Within the VPC environment, {{site.data.keyword.cos_short}} has many uses.
+For example, you can import and store [custom images](docs/vpc?topic=vpc-custom-image-using-COS) for your compute instances.
+In addition, you need {{site.data.keyword.cos_short}} to collect and store [flow logs](/docs/vpc?topic=vpc-flow-logs) that summarize the network traffic between two virtual network interface cards (vNICs) within a certain time window.

 ## Next steps
 {: #vpc-storage-next-steps}